Joining – Against –Cancer – in – Kids, [or, as we call it Jack].

-Jack’s illness meant he went from an also ran in the minor league of childhood illnesses to the premier division overnight.
+Jack’s illness meant he went from childhood illnesses to the premier division overnight.
 This seemed a good thing to his parent’s, premier status brings with it; a renowned hospital; specialist care and a constructive plan to fight Jack’s invisible plague.
 Answers!

 A year went by lots of things happened and we learnt a lot about radiation, chemotherapy, surgery, MIBG therapy, infections, sores and how to make masks out of papier-Mache sick bowls so that no one would guess his secret identity .
 We witnessed the most incredible birth of a different sort of child, one who endured and thrived, laughed and loved regardless of his trial.
 Anyway too much detail.